PauloValini/PauloValini/README.md

 ### About me 🦉
 Hey!
 I'm a junior software engineer and writer.
-I love art, philosophy and writing/coding cool stuff!
+I love art, philosophy and writing cool stuff!

 ### Languages